 HOW TO DO IT: Start in a high plank with hands under your shoulders.
 Lower your chest to the floor (or as low as you can), and then push back up, maintaining a straight line from head to toe.
 At the top, lift your right foot several inches off the floor, keeping the foot flexed.
 Repeat, lifting the other foot this time.

 6. Lunge + Triceps Kickback

 HOW TO DO IT: Stand with feet together and a dumbbell in each hand.
-Step forward several feet and bend both knees until they're at 90-degree angles.
-While here, lift the dumbbells up to your sides (almost at your armpits), elbows pointing back, and then straighten your arms back behind you.
+Step forward several feet and bend both knees until they’re at 90-degree angles.
+While in this position, lift the dumbbells up to your sides (almost at your armpits), elbows pointing back, and then straighten your arms back behind you.
 Lower the weights back to your side, then down to the start.
 Step your feet back together before repeating on the other side.